Solicitor - Scotland

 MyCareerHub - opportunities

-• Become a Student Associate at the Law Society of Scotland free of charge and get up-to-date advice and traineeship application information:
+• Become a Student Associate at the Law Society of Scotland free of charge and get up-to-date advice and traineeship application information.
+This scheme is open to Scots Law LLB students and Diploma students:

 Law Society of Scotland - Student associates

-• View the University of Edinburgh Law School alumni webpages, which provide details of traineeships under the career opportunities section:
+• View the University of Edinburgh Law School career opportunities webpage, which includes details of traineeships:

 • Check out Lawscotjobs, the recruitment website from the journal of the Law Society of Scotland, which advertises legal vacancies including traineeship providers: